RestDB/clientexamples/Highcharts/README.md

 # Highcharts report

-Minimal html page with a Highchart view of a Project database.
+Minimal html page with a Highcharts Basic bar chart of a Project database.

 You can run the example by opening the file directly from a local file in your browser.